pt-icp-hub/ICP-Bootcamp-Advanced-AI-Anda/README.md

 # `Anda`
+# For this challenge please follow the instructions in /examples/icp-ledger-agent/README.md
 > 🤖 An AI agent framework built with Rust, powered by ICP and TEEs.

 ## 🌍 README Translations